Pandharpur: Significance

 There are four gates on the outside and inside of this building.
 Only via these gates may a person enter a city and they must bend their heads to the deity of these revered gates.
 Goddess Sarasvati is to the east, Siddheshvar of Machanoor is to the south, Bhuvaneshvar is to the west, and Mahiśhāsūrmardini is to the north at the internal gate.
 To the east of the exterior gates are Trivikarms of Ter, Koteshvar of Krishnatir Shorpalaya Kśhetra, Mahālakśhmī of Kolhāpur and Narsinḥa of Neera narasinhapur.

-Mahāviṣnu, the supreme Lord Yogishvara, lives here with His nine celestial attributes.
+Vishnu is regarded to reside here with his nine celestial attributes.
 Vimalā, Uttkarshani, Dyan, Kriyā, Yoga, Pavi, Satyā, Eshana, and Anugraha are the names of those nine powers.
-Garuḍh (the eagle) stands in front of the Pānduranga statue, with Brahmā and Sanakadika to its right and the eleven Rudras and Lord Shankara to its left.
-All of the gods, including Indra, are applauding Lord Pāndurang from behind the idol.
+Garuḍh (the eagle) stands in front of the Pānduranga statue, with Brahmā and Sanakadika to its right and the eleven Rudras and Shiva to its left.
+All of the gods, including Indra, are applauding Panduranga from behind the idol.

-This ancient text goes into detail about the importance and advantages of various temple rituals, including taking refuge in the temple's shadow, performing Pānduranga darshan, praising Panduranga in front of him, dancing in the rangshala, visiting the temple for darshan during dhupārti, cleaning the temple grounds, etc.The text clarifies the significance of the Pandharpur shrines Kundal Tirtha and Padma Tirtha.
+This ancient text goes into detail about the importance and advantages of various temple rituals, including taking refuge in the temple's shadow, performing Pānduranga darshan, praising Panduranga in front of him, dancing in the rangshala, visiting the temple for darshan during dhupārti, cleaning the temple grounds, etc. The text clarifies the significance of the Pandharpur shrines Kundal Tirtha and Padma Tirtha.

-Balarāma also arrived and served the Lord, along with Dhaumya Rishi and Yudhiṣhṭhira and all of his brothers.
-In Pandharpur, Rukmini served the Lord and gave birth to Pradyumna.
+Balarāma also arrived and served the deity, along with Dhaumya Rishi and Yudhiṣhṭhira and all of his brothers.
+In Pandharpur, Rukmini served the deity and gave birth to Pradyumna.
 The effects of the river Bhima's entry into Pandhari, Pandhari's protector Shri Bhairava, the devotee Muktakeshi's meditation, and her acceptance by God are all detailed in this scripture.

 Demographics

 According to the 2011 census of India, Pandharpur had a population of 98,000.
 Males constituted 52% of the population and females, 48%.
-71% of the population was literate; 78% males and 64% females.
+71% of the population was literate; 78% of males and 64% of females.

-Marathi is the official and main language of people.
+Marathi is the official and main language of the people.